taidaesal/vulkano_tutorial/docs/section_9.md

 f 3/6 1/1 5/7
 ```

 This is only a small sub-set of the total functionality offered by the obj file format.
-For a more complete understanding, the [wikipedia page](https://en.wikipedia.org/wiki/Wavefront_.obj_file) is a good place to start.
+For a more complete understanding, the [Wikipedia page](https://en.wikipedia.org/wiki/Wavefront_.obj_file) is a good place to start.

 #### Blender Exporter

-I've generated a number of model files and stored them in the folder at `src/models`.
+I've generated a number of model files and stored them in the folder at `data/models` in the tutorial's root directory.
 I used Blender to export the shapes and a number of them were provided by default or easily available.
 The following two images show how I exported the files.
 I stuck to "simple" models but you should be able to use the same process to produce something more complicated.

 ![image showing the location of the export option in Blender](./imgs/9/export_1.png)